CrewAI Hierarchical Agents: Manager-Worker Orchestration

 Production ReadinessGood for specific use casesBattle-tested across industries

-• You need multiple specialized agents collaborating on complex workflows
+• You have multiple specialized agents collaborating on the same workflow

-• Your problem maps naturally to team roles (researcher, writer, reviewer)
+• Your problem maps to team roles (researcher, writer, reviewer)

 • You want less orchestration code and more focus on agent behavior

-• You’re building domain-specific AI applications (legal, medical, financial)
+• You’re building domain-specific AI (legal, medical, financial)

 • You need maximum flexibility in LLM application architecture